gatsbyjs/gatsby/docs/docs/building-a-blog.md

 title: Building a blog
 ---

+This is a stub.
+Help our community expand it.

+Please use the [Gatsby Style Guide](/docs/gatsby-style-guide/) to ensure your pull request gets accepted.

 ## Building a blog

 Using [gatsby-starter-blog](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/) you will build a full-featured blog.

 ## Prerequisites